CHAPTERS 27-29

 “I can do it.”

-As she carefully pried her mechanical fingers through the tape, searching for the connection point along the side of her chest cavity, James said, “They made me choose between you and your dad, for the transfer.”
+She carefully pried her mechanical fingers through the tape, searching for the connection point along the side of her chest cavity.
+She gingerly pulled the wire free, and set it on the table behind her.
+“Were you supposed to transfer me?”

-And she might have, if he didn’t already know it.
-The awareness of his colossal lack of foresight was written all over him: in his slumped shoulders, dark circles under dull eyes.
-His hair stuck up more than usual, and he was still wearing the same shirt he’d worn to work the day before, stained with grease with the rolled up sleeves scrunched and uneven.
+“I was supposed to let you die.”
+He was still wearing the same shirt he’d worn to work the day before, stained with grease with the rolled up sleeves scrunched and uneven.

 His sullenness angered her, but she complied.
 The guard stepped forward as James moved toward the door.
 Heather found herself sandwiched between the two, her metal feet clicking against the floor.